-- (1) A parcel or lot that does not meet one or more of the dimensional standards of this Ordinance, but was legally established and part of a recorded subdivision prior to February 2, 2015 the adoption of this ordinance, is deemed a legal nonconforming parcel or lot of record. - Parcels created between March 2, 1962, through March 1, 2009, that have an existing primary structure are buildable. - (3) A legal nonconforming parcel or lot of record is permitted to be developed so long as the proposed structures, uses and site improvements meet the requirements and standards of this Ordinance, other than that of the respective nonconformity. - (4) If a legal nonconforming parcel or lot of record is used in combination with an adjacent parcel or lot as a single unit for development purposes, and the two lots in combination would constitute a single conforming parcel or lot, then the nonconforming parcel or lot of record must lose its nonconforming status.
-Thereafter, future division of the combined parcel lot must conform to the requirements of this Ordinance and the Subdivision Control Ordinance.
+- A parcel or lot that does not meet one or more of the dimensional standards of this Ordinance, but was legally established and part of a recorded subdivision prior to February 2, 2015 is deemed a legal nonconforming parcel or lot of record. - (2) Parcels created between March 2, 1962, through March 1, 2009, that have an existing primary structure are buildable. - (3) A legal nonconforming parcel or lot of record is permitted to be developed so long as the proposed structures, uses and site improvements meet the requirements and standards of this Ordinance, other than that of the respective nonconformity. - (4) If a legal nonconforming parcel or lot of record is used in combination with an adjacent parcel or lot as a single unit for development purposes, and the two lots in combination would constitute a single conforming parcel or lot, then the nonconforming parcel or lot of record does not lose its nonconforming status.
+Thereafter, future reversal of the combination does not have to conform to the requirements of this Ordinance.